sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

-This diagram plots the execution time of these two microbenchmarks with the `-fstack-split` option enabled, normalized to regular execution, without that option enabled.
+This diagram plots the execution time of these two microbenchmarks with the `-fstack-split` option enabled, normalized to regular execution (statically allocated stacks).
 As you can see, our fibonnacci benchmark has only about a 15% increase in runtime caused by checking remaining stack space.
+While not an insignificant cost, most programs will not execute nearly as high a density of function calls and should not see such high overheads.
 The recursive sum benchmark ended up executing 6410250 different run-time allocations of 1544 bytes.
 While it had a very large performance impact, we could certainly tune the stack allocation algorithm to request larger chunks of memory to reduce the frequency